Wisconsin CAR DMV Practice Test 16

 Warning signs are usually yellow with black markings.
 This sign warns that merging traffic will be entering from the right, so drivers should prepare to allow the incoming traffic to safely merge.

-If a tire suddenly blows out while you are driving, hold the steering wheel tightly and keep the vehicle going straight.You should slow down gradually, taking your foot off the gas pedal and using the brakes lightly.
-Do not stop on the road if at all possible.
-Pull off the road in a safe place.
+If a tire blows out while you are driving, hold the steering wheel tightly and keep the car headed straight down the road.
+Ease your foot off the gas pedal and do not apply the brakes until you have complete control.
+When the car is under control, brake gently and pull off the road at the nearest safe location.